 While you’re in Florenceville-Bristol, also known as the French Fry Capital of the World (remember, this is the potato belt!), you can’t miss a visit to the Potato World Museum.
 Take a guided tour to learn more about New Brunswick’s agricultural history.
 Then, treat yourself to a delicious meal and some gourmet fresh fries at their Harvest Cafe.

 Finally, head off to the last destination of this road trip, the charming village of Perth-Andover.
 While you’re here, visit the Hillcrest Farmers Market for even more local goodies to bring home.
 Connect to a greener life by getting some fresh air on one of the many hiking trails, or visit the Waterfront Adventure Center to head out on the river via kayak, canoe, paddle board or even pedal boat.
+If you're there early June, don't miss the yearly Gathering of the Scots Festival (June 1-4).
+If you like music festivals, the Larlee Creek Hullabaloo is a must (August 9-13).

 When the sun sets, head over to the Castle Inn and spend your last night on the Hops & Harvest Road Trip in style.